 The game is controlled with a modern Xbox gamepad, using an analog stick for movement and one of the buttons to place bombs.
 This setup of TimeBOMB is most likely familiar to the players and demonstrates the tremendous development of computers and video games since their humble beginnings.

 While my mates were mainly engaged in the software part of the project, I took care of the hardware construction of the exhibit itself.
 With only view tools and lots of manual work, I build a wooden corpus around a sturdy frame made from aluminum extrusions.
 Old monitors are combined with a modern PC (including a powerful graphics card) to enable the four views of the station.
 The outside of the box was then covered in vinyl wrapping custom printed with images designed by myself to improve each side’s appearance.

 As intended, the game station was first presented to the public at the fair in our faculty in June 2019.
 As it received a lot of positive reviews, it became part of a special exhibition in a museum in Dresden right afterward.
 There it was presented to the public until the pandemic started in 2020.
 In between, the device was presented by us at different fairs and contests.

 Awards & Echo

-We submitted our project to several contest for young creators in 2019.
-The juries always valued the creativity and implementation of our projects so that we always rewarded.
+We submitted our project to several contests for young creators in 2019.
+The juries always valued the creativity and implementation of our projects so we were always rewarded.